SmithB23/KaggleStudentPreformanceClassifcation/README.md

 We can also see some high levels of class imbalance as there were much more correct answers than wrong.

 ## **Problem Formulation**
+We will be inputting the cleaned data and determining, related to the session ID and question.
+In return we will get an output that states the session ID, the question, and whether the user answered the question correctly.
+In regards to the submission for the competition, we have another column that will include the section of the questions asked.

+In my code the model that I use is the GradientBoostedTree Moodels from Tensorflow.

+With the highest accuracy being an average 70, I will be free to do a decent amount of hypertuning without having to worry about overfitting.
+We have a complicated dataset that needs a model capable of handling such.
+Hence the use of a gradient boosted tree model.

 ## **Training**